santolucito/CPSC112-game/README.md

 Before you get started coding, let's take a look at the program as it is right now.
 In eclipse, select the frontend-desktop folder, then click the run button in eclipse.
 Up comes an initial board, but there are two problems.

-The first is that initial board could have matches (a match is anytime you have three or more items in a row/column) already in it.
+The first problem is that initial board could have matches (a match is anytime you have three or more items in a row/column) already in it.
 In our fillInitialBoard method, we are using a "brute force" approach to this problem.
 We just keep generating boards until we find one that doesn't have any matches in it initially.
 A do-while executes once, then checks the condition to see if it needs to run again (see Section 5.1 from the textbook for more). fillInitialBoard is completed for you, but you need to finish two of the submethods, "buildPossibleMatchHorizontal" and "buildPossibleMatchVertical".

 These methods are called from "find_matches", which is called from "has_matches", which is called by fillInitialBoard.
 When you are ready to get started on these two methods, enable the has_matches method by uncommenting the return line.